Swagguy47/unity-fps-prototypes/README.md

 - Robust object interaction framework

 # -Additional notes-
+CanoeGame was built ontop of the ArcticGame framework after it's cancellation, due to this you will notice a lot of leftover assets or similar functionality, especially within the `depot/Assets/OldAssets/` directory.
+I cannot ensure full compatibility with leftover content if spawned in game.

 Long after the end of development, this project was later revisted for use as a prototyping platform for a completely unrelated game while another person was busy making changes to it's project.
 This explains the out-of-place low poly, sci-fi prototype items and test level.